article banner

 The intensifying spotlight on how transfer pricing is undertaken and a flurry of new national legislation and disclosure requirements in countries around the world means tax management within multinational enterprises has never been more challenging.
 'Getting to grips with the Base Erosion and Profit Shifting (BEPS) Action Plan' is the latest report from our series exploring the Organisation for Economic Co-operation and Developments (OECDs) planned overhaul of the international tax system, what it means for businesses and how they can prepare.

-The BEPS Action plane looks to address instances where different tax rules interacting together leads to double non-taxation or less than single taxation.
-It will also address arrangements where companies' profits are shifted away from the jurisdictions where the creation of profits take place.
-Some of the OECDs objectives to combat this may be valid.
-They include the elimination of loopholes that allow profits to ‘disappear’ for tax purposes and ensuring the tax system keeps pace with the shift towards an increasingly borderless digital economy.
-However, the scope has broadened to such an extent that the Action Plan will touch almost every area of international taxation.
+The BEPS Action Plan aims to tackle situations where different tax rules interact, leading to double non-taxation or less than single taxation.
+It will also address arrangements where companies shift profits away from the jurisdictions where they are generated.
+Some of the OECD’s objectives, such as eliminating loopholes that allow profits to "disappear" for tax purposes and adapting the tax system to an increasingly borderless digital economy, may be valid.
+However, the scope has expanded to the point where the Action Plan will affect nearly every aspect of international taxation.

 Many multinational enterprises (MNEs), especially fast-growing ones, have yet to evaluate the potential impact of the Action Plan proposals on their business.
 But they are the ones who will feel the biggest burden.
 So it’s vital to understand the implications and seek to avert any proposals that could have a damaging effect.